hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/403_xi_xv_from_the_diary_of_a_disciple.md

 name of Allah, and immediately another creed originated by him began to spread, and so on.
 But we have to see what is the end to which all these forms of worship and other religious practices are intended to lead.
-The end is Shraddhâ.
+The end is Shraddhā.
 We have not any synonym in our Bengali language to express the Sanskrit word Shraddha.
-The (Katha) Upanishad says that Shraddha entered into the heart of Nachiketâ.
-Even with the word Ekâgratâ (one-pointedness) we cannot express the whole significance of the word Shraddha.
-The word Ekâgranishthâ (one-pointed devotion) conveys, to a certain extent, the meaning of the word Shraddha.
+The (Katha) Upanishad says that Shraddha entered into the heart of Nachiketā.
+Even with the word Ekāgratā (one-pointedness) we cannot express the whole significance of the word Shraddha.
+The word Ekāgranishthā (one-pointed devotion) conveys, to a certain extent, the meaning of the word Shraddha.
 If you meditate on any truth with steadfast devotion and concentration, you will see that the mind is more and more tending onwards to Oneness, i.e.